 By harvesting and processing tissues such as blood and bone marrow, directly from the patient, they will be put back into the painful regions.
 The doctors at Cellaxys can create treatments which induce and amplify the body’s own healing responses.

 By applying these mixtures via live X-ray (fluoroscopy) guided injection, our doctors can ensure the treatments reach the locations where they will be most effective.

 Much like steroidal injections, once inside the body, these treatments reduce inflammation by sending out chemical impulses which dull the body’s natural response to stress.
 However, unlike steroids, these injections do not limit collagen production or limit the body’s other healing responses, and thus do not deplete the resources necessary to keep the bone and muscle structures intact.

-Over time, stem cell injections have even been shown to replenish soft tissue stores, thereby “re-cushioning” the spinal structure and treating one of the inciting factors of pinched nerves.
+Over time, mesenchymal stem cell injections have even been shown to replenish soft tissue stores, thereby “re-cushioning” the spinal structure and treating one of the inciting factors of pinched nerves.

 While steroidal injections may provide immediate relief in some patients, the potential risks may outweigh benefit a patient is hoping to experience.
 Several studies have confirmed the risks cervical epidural steroid injections carry and many more have shown these treatments as ineffective with prolonged use.